DerMusikant/Electron-Employee-Management/README.md

-# Desktop Pic Visualization App on React Electron
+# Desktop Employees table manipulation with ElectronJS and React

-Including filters, share in the cloud, print, copy and save!
+Including searches, graphics and excel manipulation using an easy interface!

 ## Running the program